 The Georgia Open Records Act establishes the right to inspect and/or receive public records, excluding those records that are specifically exempted by court order or law.
-After receiving an Open Records Request, Governor’s Office of Student Achievement (GOSA) will notify the requestor within three (3) business days if there are records responsive to the request and if the records requested are subject to release.
+After receiving an Open Records Request, Governor’s Office of Student Achievement (GOSA) will notify the requestor within three (3) business days if there are records responsive to the request and if the requested records are subject to release.
 The response will be provided in written format and will be sent via email when possible.

 The Georgia Open Records Act applies to existing records.
-It does not require that an agency answer questions, create new documents or write new reports.
+It does not require an agency answer questions, create new documents or write new reports.

-Responses & Fees
+Responses and Fees

 Responses shall include the cost to search, retrieve, copy, redact, and/or supervise inspection of the requested document(s).
 The cost represents the hourly rate of the lowest paid full-time employee who has the necessary skills and training to respond to your request.
 There is no charge for the first 15 minutes.
-The fee for letter or legal size copies is $0.10 per page.
+The fee for letter or legal sized copies is $0.10 per page.
 Other types of documents or electronic media are charged based upon the GOSA’s expense to reproduce the record.
 Where fees for certain records are otherwise prescribed by law, such specific fees shall apply.
 Payment is required upon receipt of the records.

 Some records are not readily accessible.
 In these instances, a timeline will be provided as to when the records will be available.